Nonprofit Employment Opportunities

 To assist the Center Team and teacher and to cooperate in a supportive role carrying out developmentally appropriate activities.
 To promote the health, nutrition and education of the children and to attend to their safety and welfare.
-Supervised by the Regional Coordinator, with daily tasks assigned by the classroom Teacher.
+Supervised by the Site Lead, with daily tasks assigned by the classroom Teacher.
 Provide safe bus transportation for Head Start children as assigned.

 NeighborImpact does not discriminate against any person on the basis of race, color, national origin, disability or age of admission, or participation in its programs services and activities, or in employment.
 For further information about this policy, or to arrange for an accommodation for a disability contact Human Resources/Section 504 Coordinator, phone number (541) 323-6515, State Relay 711.
 503 B Nondiscrimination Poster.